Ernst Kaltenbrunner: SS career

 On 18 October 1930, Kaltenbrunner joined the Nazi Party as member number 300,179.
 In 1931, he was the Bezirksredner (district speaker) for the Nazi Party in Upper Austria.
+Kaltenbrunner joined the Schutzstaffel (SS) on 31 August 1931 after encouragement by then leader of Hitler's bodyguard, SS-Standartenführer Sepp Dietrich; his SS number being 13,039.
+Black writes that "Kaltenbrunner found in the Nazi movement and the SS what he politically desired and emotionally needed: a world where the ideal of the racial community was prized, where the theory of racial struggle was accepted as an obvious fact, where all doubts about the meaning of existence were swept away."

-Kaltenbrunner joined the SS on 31 August 1931; his SS number was 13,039.
-He first became a Rechtsberater (legal consultant) for the NSDAP in 1929 and later held this same position for SS Abschnitt (Section) VIII, beginning in 1932.
-That same year he began working at his father's law practice, and by 1933 he had become head of the National-Socialist Lawyers' League in Linz.
+Kaltenbrunner first became a Rechtsberater (legal consultant) for the Nazi Party in 1929 and later held this same position for SS Abschnitt (Section) VIII, beginning in 1932.
+That same year he began working at the law practice of his father, who had taken ill.
+In October 1932, Ernst Röhm appointed Kaltenbrunner as an SA- und SS-Gruppenrechtsberater, making it his job to provide free legal counsel for members of either unit should they be arrested for "performing their duty".
+By 1933, Kaltenbrunner had become head of the National-Socialist Lawyers' League in Linz.

 In January 1934, Kaltenbrunner was briefly jailed at the Kaisersteinbruch detention camp with other Nazis for conspiracy by the Engelbert Dollfuss government.
-While there he led a hunger strike which forced the government to release 490 of the party members.
-In 1935, he was jailed again on suspicion of high treason.
+While there, he led a hunger strike against the inadequate food rations, poor sanitary conditions, and unfair treatment by the Heimwehr guards at the camp, which forced the government to release 490 of the party members.
+In 1935, he was jailed again on suspicion of high treason; more specifically, Kaltenbrunner was accused of spreading Nazi propaganda materials to the army.
 This charge was dropped, but he was sentenced to six months imprisonment for conspiracy and he lost his license to practice law.
+Although many of the accused and arrested Austrian Nazis emigrated to Germany, Kaltenbrunner remained in Austria—a fact he shared with an acquaintance in 1935—at Himmler's insistence, who saw in the Austrian a useful associate for strengthening the SS there.